 A minimum of five GCSEs at grade 4 or above, including English Language.
 Politics will appeal to those who are interested in current affairs and who like to express and discuss opinions on political ideas and power.

-Comparative Politics (UK and the USA) - You will compare and contrast the US and UK systems of government in terms of principles and effects.
-You will study the nature and ideals of the two main US parties, as well as their decentralised structure and divisions; the influence of US interest groups, how presidential candidates are selected, the impact of the Electoral College system, factors behind US voting behaviours, and the influence of media and money.
-You will also look at the struggle to protect civil rights in the US.
+Comparative Politics (UK and USA) – you will compare and contrast the UK and US systems of government in terms of principles and effects.
+You will study the nature and ideals of the two main US parties, as well as their decentralised structure and the divisions within and between them.
+The influence of US interest groups, how Presidential candidates are selected, the Electoral College system, factors behind US voting behaviour and the influence of the media and money are also examined.
+You will also consider the struggle to protect civil rights in the US.

-Three exams, each worth one third of total mark:
+Three exams, each worth one-third of your total mark:

-Students pursue many different courses at degree level with Politics, Law and History being the most popular.
-Employment opportunities include: Work with Members of Parliament, Journalism, local and central government, and Law, amongst others.
+Students pursue many different courses at degree level with politics, law and history being the most popular.
+Employment opportunities include work with Members of Parliament, journalism, local and central government, and the legal system, amongst others.

 Beyond the classroom, there are plenty of opportunities to become involved in political debate.
 As well as our debating society, there are also opportunities to join the Model United Nations.

 You can apply online via the APPLY NOW button and then add an additional two or three subjects to make up your academic programme.
 You can also apply for a second, alternative vocational programme of study via a separate application.
 If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email email@example.com

 I enjoy the debates that we have in class and learning how the government works.
 Politics can be so relevant to everyone and you learn about current affairs all over the world.
 I also enjoy looking at political parties and their ideologies.
 I will be joining the Navy when I finish college, to become an Officer.